Swhag/Soc-Analyst-Portfolio/6 - Wireshark Traffic Analysis/README.md

 # Wireshark Traffic Analysis

 ## Overview
-This project analyzes network traffic captures (PCAP/PCAPNG) in Wireshark to identify suspicious patterns and potential malicious activity.
-The focus is on practical SOC style investigation: filtering, pivoting, validating findings, and summarizing what happened.
+This project focuses on analyzing network traffic in Wireshark to identify suspicious activity from a SOC analyst perspective.
+The goal is to demonstrate practical PCAP triage, anomaly detection, and clear documentation of findings.

 ---

 ## Objective
-- Identify suspicious patterns in network traffic
+- Identify abnormal network behavior in packet captures
-- Correlate packet-level artifacts into clear findings
+- Correlate packet-level artifacts into a clear investigation narrative
-- Practice a repeatable traffic-analysis workflow aligned with SOC operations
+- Practice explaining findings the way a SOC analyst would

 ---

 ## Tools
 - Wireshark
-- NetworkMiner

 ---

 ## Investigation Flow
 1. **Initial triage**
-   - Broad filters and protocol overview
-   - Identify anything noisy, repetitive or unexpected
+   - Triage traffic to find what stands out

 2. **Pivot**
-   - Narrow focus to a specific host, protocol or conversation
+   - Pivot on suspicious hosts or protocols

 3. **Validation**
-   - Inspect packet details and streams
+   - Validate behavior using packet details and streams
-   - Confirm whether behavior is expected or suspicious

 4. **Summary**
-   - Document what happened, who was involved and why it matters
+   - Summarize findings and next steps

 ---